XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/session-plan.md

 > If all goes well, you will find your self in the appropriate room.
 >
 > We'll start our first cycle with our squad delivery.
-> I'll plut all of you in your squad's zoom room.
+> I'll put all of you in your squad's zoom room.
 > Please help each other to start Minetest and walk to your building area.

 ### Squad Delivery [2+10]

-*[2] Together: briefly describe the purpose of this activity before putting everybody in their squad's room.*
+*[2] Together: briefly describe the purpose of this activity before putting everybody in their squad's room.:*

-> During the squad delivery acitivity, you'll build castle features
+> During the squad delivery activity, you'll build castle features
 > in your designated building area.
 > So you autonomously work on your squad's castle features,
 > Independently from the other squads.
+>
+> At sundown, the Squad Delivery activity will end,
+> and the chapter meetings will start.

 Put players in their squad's Zoom rooms.

+Once the ten-minute timer in the room starts, set the time in the Minetest world to 7:00.

 Go by the respective rooms and see if everything is working out.

 Visit the Minetest world and help people to get started with building if needed.

-Once the ten-minute timer in the room starts, set the time in the Minetest world to 7:00.

 Notify everyone that they will be moved to their respective chapter meetings at sundown.

 ### Chapter Meetings [2+10]

-*[2] Together: briefly describe the purpose of this activity before putting everybody in their chapter's room.*
+*[2] Together: briefly describe the purpose of this activity before putting everybody in their chapter's room.:*

 > The purpose of the chapter meetings is to discuss across-squad
 > what we have learned, what problems we are facing
 > and what we propose to do.
+>
 > A chapter can propose treaties to align across chapters and squads.
+>
 > A chapter can propose castle features fro squads to build.
 >
 > You will find examples of both on our Mural.

 ### Stream Council & Stream integration

+*[2] Together: briefly describe the purpose of this activity before putting everybody in their respective zoom room.:*

+> In this step, we'll do simultaneous activities:
+> Castle Integration with our delivery squads and
+> Feature prioritization in the Stream Council.
+>
-If you find yourself in your squad's Zoom room: jump into our virtual world and integrate your work into our stream castle.
+> If you find yourself in your squad's Zoom room:
+> jump into our virtual world and integrate your work into our stream castle.
+>

-If you find your self in the stream council Zoom room:
+> If you find your self in the stream council Zoom room:
-Look at the proposed feautres and prioritize them.
+> Look at the proposed features and prioritize them.

 ### Alignment